galiakraicheva/Django-Girls-Rails-Girls-Continuation-Materials/README.md

     4. [Anatomy of a Computer](anatomy_of_a_computer.md)

-2. Basics (time estimation: 3 months):
+2. Basics (time estimation: 4 months without the practice part):

     1. [Command Line](command_line.md)